Aliyildirim58/Enyap/README.md

 # Enyap
-This repository is a mobile application prepared for people with disabilities.This version is demo only
+This repository is a mobile application prepared for people with disabilities.This version is a demo we prepared with https://github.com/MortuusestChe.